-In addition to NCCU and CCNE accreditation, the Nurse Midwifery MN program is fully accredited by the ACNM Accreditation Commission for Midwifery Education (formerly ACNM Division of Accreditation) through the year 2018.
-The Pediatric Nurse Practitioner MN program is certified by the Pediatric Nursing Certification Board (PNCB) through the Year 2013.
+In addition to NWCCU and CCNE accreditation, the Nurse-Midwifery DNP and Graduate Certificate programs are fully accredited by the Accreditation Commission for Midwifery Education (formerly ACNM Division of Accreditation).

 The Pediatric Nurse Practitioner DNP tracks are approved/recognized by the Pediatric Nursing Certification Board (PNCB).

 - Accelerated Bachelor of Science in Nursing (ABSN)

 - Doctor of Philosophy in Nursing Science (PhD)

 Continuing Nursing Education is accredited as a provider of continuing nursing education by the American Nurses Credential Center’s Commission on Accreditation (ANCC) through March 31, 2022.